Complete Cape Cod Whale Watching Guide [2025 Edition]

 Whale Watching Season

 Whale watching season on Cape Cod runs from mid-April through October.
-The best months to go are from June through September because that’s when the majority of whale migration activity occurs.
-However, April, May and October are still excellent whale watching months that offer the advantage of fewer crowds.
+The best months to go are from June through September because that’s when the bulk of the whale population is here.
+However, April, May and October are also excellent whale watching months that offer the advantage of fewer crowds.
 There are so many whales here that you’ll find it hard not to see them.
-People come from all over the world to visit Cape Cod, so reserve your tickets in advance for the best availability.
+Remember, people come from all over the world to visit Cape Cod.
+Be sure to book your tickets in advance for the best availability.

-There are multiple options available for your whale watching tour.
-First decide if you want a large commercial tour or a smaller, more intimate experience.
-Large tours have big boats with a hundred or more people onboard, and small tours are usually around 20 people or less.
-Both are excellent options for sighting whales, but smaller tours are typically the better experience overall.
+You have a few options for your whale watching tour.
+First, decide if you want a large commercial tour or a smaller, more intimate experience.
+The large tours have big boats with a hundred or more people onboard, while small tours have less than 10 people onboard.
+Both are excellent options for sighting whales, but smaller tours typically offer the better experience overall.
+Priced per person, small tours are more expensive than large tours.
+That’s because it’s a more curated, intimate experience with the whales and the onboard experts.

 We never recommend outfitters who use outdated fishing equipment or have questionable ethics.
 Eco-friendly tour operators respect whales and their environment by employing whale-friendly gear such as quiet, low emission engines and propeller guards.
 The next section covers tours in Cape Cod that are committed to responsible whale watching.